lache-melvin/file-creator/README.md

 - [ ] do some hacking though, it's fun
 - [ ] decide on a half decent structure for the whole IPC situation (`contextBridge`/`remote`/`ipcMain` and `ipcRenderer`/is async necessary for user experience/do we wanna do it that way regardless??)
 - [x] create templates (currently built for the `docx-templates` module - might look into other ones though/would love to accomodate other filetypes)
-- [ ] create an example template folder in this repo (once you decide how the templates are going to look though)
+- [ ] create an example template folder in this repo (once you decide how the templates are going to look though (and if they need to be based on decided schema?))
 - [ ] add start of documentation to this repo/remember to continue to update it as you do things
 - [ ] add how to run this app in dev mode instructions
 - [ ] remember that you're probably going to want `dialogue` and maybe `Menu` from electron